Terms & Conditions

 Business Day A day other than a Saturday, Sunday, or public holiday in England.

-Company or we, us, our Interface Aesthetics Training Ltd (company number: 13469357), whose registered office is at 68 Ambergate Street, London, England, SE17 3RX
+Company Interface Aesthetics Training Ltd (company number: 13469357), whose registered office is at 68 Ambergate Street, London, England, SE17 3RX and any references to we, us, our are to the Company.

 Confidential Information All non-public information disclosed by one party (the Disclosing Party) to the other (the Receiving Party) in connection with a Course or the Contract, in any form (written, oral, visual or electronic), including business, financial, technical and commercial information, pricing, methods, curricula, manuals, slides, Course Materials (including Digital Content and Course Content), know-how, trade secrets, tutor/venue arrangements and Model Patients’ recruitment processes, and any information marked as confidential or which ought reasonably to be regarded as confidential; and includes Model Personal Data.